Dewb/monome-rack/README.md

 This plugin currently includes:
 * A virtual version of the venerable [grid 128](https://monome.org/docs/grid/), an open, interactive 16x8 grid instrument
-* The [white whale](https://monome.org/docs/modular/whitewhale/) grid-enabled probabilistic step sequencer
+* [white whale](https://monome.org/docs/modular/whitewhale/) Grid-enabled Probabilistic Step Sequencer
+   * 16-step sequencer with a focus on live-manipulation and controlled variations
+   * 4 trigger outs, 2 CV outs
+   * controlled by internal or external clock
+* [meadowphysics](https://monome.org/docs/modular/meadowphysics/) Grid-enabled Rhizomatic Cascading Counter
+   * rule-based polyrhythmic event sequencer
+   * 8 trigger outs
+   * controlled by internal or external clock
+* [earthsea](https://monome.org/docs/modular/earthsea/) Grid-enabled Shape-Memory Pattern Instrument
+   * live keyboard and looper
+   * 1 trigger out, 4 CV outs

-   * Uses either a virtual grid, or a real grid connected via serialosc
+All three of the modules can connect to either a virtual grid or a real hardware grid controller through [serialosc](https://monome.org/docs/setup/).

 ### How do I use this?